Chen Cheng: In Taiwan

+Governorship

 Chiang appointed Chen as the Governor of Taiwan Province in 1949 to plan the development of Taiwan as a Nationalist stronghold.
 After the Nationalist force retreated to Taiwan, Chen went on to hold key civilian government positions such as Vice-Executive of the Kuomintang, Vice President, and Premier of the Republic of China.
 He was the youngest premier since promulgation of the 1947 constitution to take office.

+Chen's administrative style combined centralized authority with reliance on technocrats.
+As Premier, he promoted figures such as Yin Chung-jung, Yen Chia-kan, Yang Chi-tseng and Li Kwoh-ting, valuing professional expertise to drive Taiwan’s postwar reconstruction.

 In his years on Taiwan, he introduced various land and economic reforms and carried out the reconstruction of Taiwan.
 Chen's 37.5% Arable Rent Reduction initiative was credited with stopping the spread of communism in Taiwan.
 The policy capped the rent farmers paid to landlords at 37.5% of the harvest.
 Prior to the directive, landlords had often sought more than half of the crop as payment.

+Following the "37.5% Arable Rent Reduction Act" policy, Chen promptly initiated the Public Land Distribution in 1951, aiming to compulsorily acquire land from landlords.
+A total of 138,957 hectares were redistributed to 286,287 tenant farming households.

+In 1952, the Land to the Tiller policy was implemented.
+Between 1949 and 1960, rice yields per hectare in Taiwan increased by approximately 50%, and farmers’ net income tripled.
+Land reform resulted in over 80% of Taiwanese farmers becoming owner-cultivators.

+He advanced the national strategy of “People above All, Livehood First” alongside the dual policy of “using agriculture to nourish industry, and using industry to develop agriculture.”

 He was also credited with launching several construction projects.
 One was the Shimen Reservoir, in Taoyuan County, which reduced flooding and increased the rice crop production.

+Chen opposed the Kuomintang’s policy of launching a military counterattack against the mainland, repeatedly warning in meetings against taking reckless action.
+In his memoirs, he stated that while a military reconquest was impossible, “political, diplomatic, and economic counteroffensives” were still feasible.

+Based on this view, Chen supported reducing military expenditure.
+A well-known episode during the drafting of the “19-Point Economic and Financial Reform Program”—aimed at ensuring Taiwan’s economic self-sufficiency after the cessation of U.S. aid—saw Chen, Yin Chung-jung, and Yen Chia-kan forgoing the Lunar New Year holiday to discuss persuading Chiang Kai-shek to cut defense spending.
+Ultimately, Yen proposed freezing the defense budget at its current nominal value, so that as national revenues increased, military spending would constitute a progressively smaller share of the budget.
+The three then presented this plan to Chiang, who eventually approved it.